 Keep taking the medicine, though, until you can talk to your healthcare provider and

-follow his or her advice about stopping or changing your medicines.
-Even if a new
+follow their advice about stopping or changing your medicines.
+Even if a new medicine

-medicine is prescribed, you have to take it to know if it will work or have different
+is prescribed, you have to take it to know if it will work or have different side

 If you see more than one healthcare provider (such as a family doctor and a heart

 specialist) and a new medicine is prescribed, be certain to let your other healthcare

 provider(s) know.
 If possible, it's also best to fill all of your prescriptions at